Dipsingh/dipsingh.github.io/_posts/2025-08-05-FlowControl-HighSpeed-Networks.md

 So with the above the minimum credit rate needs to be at least $C_{min} = \frac{50 GBps}{0.5}= 100\text{B}$ to keep the port busy.
 If we account for 5% speed-up in the fabric, then its $105\text{B}$.
 Typical cell size is 256 Bytes, so we can round this to 256 Bytes per credit.

-If the credits are given at a slice level and not port level, for example - lets say 18 x 400G is one slice, then it will be $\approx 1800\text{B}$, which can be rounded to the nearest $2KB$ as the size of the credit.
+If the credits are given at a slice level and not port level, for example, let's say 18 x 400G is one slice, then it will be $\approx 1800\text{B}$, which can be rounded to the nearest $2KB$ as the size of the credit.
+When sizing the credit quantum, some practical limits to keep in mind are: (1) the scheduler must issue credits fast enough to keep the pipe full, (2) on-chip counters must be wide enough to track all in-flight credits without roll-over, and (3) a small fabric speed-up is sometimes needed to mask any residual scheduler slack.

 This does bring a fact that you have to be aware about how the credits are issued - Is it at a slice level or port level.
 If it's at a slice level then it can result into unfairness.